Gabi Swiatkowska: Life and career

 Swiatkowska was born in Tychy, Poland.
-At fourteen she entered the Lyceum of Art in Bielsko-Biala, and at sixteen she immigrated to New York City, where she attended Cooper Union School of Art.
+At fourteen she entered the Lyceum of Art in Bielsko-Biała, and at sixteen she immigrated to New York City, where she attended Cooper Union School of Art.
 She is the illustrator of fifteen children's books, including A Not Scary Story About Big Scary Things by the poet C. K. Williams, and the author and illustrator of one, Queen on Wednesday.
 The book she illustrated Infinity and Me was a 2013 ALA Notable Children's Book, and was named a New York Times Best Illustrated Children's Book of 2012.

 Swiatkowska lives in the south of France.
 She frequently exhibits her paintings and sculptures throughout France, and she was also singer, songwriter and upright bass player in the acoustic string band quartet Tildon Krautz.